High systolic blood pressure (130 mmHg or higher) significantly increases risk of heart attack, stroke, and organ damage

 Regular physical activity provides powerful systolic pressure reduction, with moderate-intensity exercise performed for at least 150 minutes weekly showing consistent benefits.
 Weight management becomes crucial, as even modest weight loss of 5-10 pounds can produce meaningful reductions.
 Stress management techniques including meditation, deep breathing, yoga, and adequate sleep help regulate the body's stress response systems.

 When lifestyle modifications prove insufficient, healthcare providers may prescribe medications such as ACE inhibitors, angiotensin receptor blockers, calcium channel blockers, or diuretics.
 These work through different mechanisms to reduce systolic pressure.
 Patients should be aware that some medications may have side effects, and blood pressure medications and hair loss is one concern people sometimes have.
-Additionally, those taking other medications should know whether gabapentin affects blood pressure to avoid potential interactions.
+Additionally, those taking other medications such as gabapentin should know whether about potential interactions.

 Risk Factors and Monitoring Guidelines